MARS-LOGO

 President

-Warren joined the MARS Board of Directors and began volunteering as a wildlife Caregiver in 2002, shortly after attending a MARS open house.
-By 2003 he became President of the Board and he hasn’t looked back since.
+Warren joined the MARS Board of Directors and began volunteering as a wildlife caregiver in 2002, shortly after attending a MARS open house.
+By 2003 he became president of the board and he hasn’t looked back since.

 When he was in his teens, Warren started working in construction and forestry.
 Warren is a Registered Professional Biologist with the BC College of Applied Biology.
 He has a BSc in Biology and a Diploma in Forest Resources Management.